depixusgenome/trackanalysis/doc/RampApp/ramps.rst

 #.
 A choice of plots:

    #. `raw data` displays cycles one on top of the other.
 The only doctoring
       performed is to subtract the initial |z| value from each cycle.
+Colors vary depending on the phase of the of the data point.
+As there basically are only two phases for which *zmag* varies, one should see two colors.

    #. `Z (% strand size)` displays the average behaviour for a bead (in blue)
       versus that of all *ok* beads (gray).
 See below for how an average